vbajpai/blog/_posts/2012-12-05-installing-vagrant-on-a-headless-debian-server.md

 {% include JB/setup %}

-I have decided to perform most of the computation intensive tasks on our server rack.
+I have decided to perform most of the computation intensive tasks on our university server rack.
 I have a VM provisioned on this rack.
-Since the VM is running an old version of Debian build, I want to keep this build minimal and work on projects on a VM running bleeding edge Ubuntu Server provisioned by Vagrant.
+Since the VM is running an old version of Debian build, I want to keep this build minimal and work on projects on a separate VM running a bleeding edge Ubuntu Server provisioned by Vagrant.
 I started looking into ways to run Vagrant on a headless Debian build, and it looks quite straightforward.

 Install Virtualbox